dpasmat/Numerical-Simulation-Collusion-Learning-Curve/README.md

 # Memory and Runtime Requirements

 The code was last run on a dual processor, 4-core Intel Xeon server with 64Gb of RAM at 3.0 GHz, running on Red Hat Linux 5.3.
 Computation took 4.25 hours.

+# Other Notes

+The first order conditions (FOCs) in `Solve_model.m` can be changed to accomodate different assumptions on the demand or supply side of the economic model.
+- On the supply side, the FOCs can be updated to reflect a multiproduct (rather than single product) punishment strategy.
+The equations are represented in Web Appendix B of the paper.
+- On the demand side, the FOCs can be updated to reflect different functional forms.
+To guarantee the existence of an equilibrium, a sufficient condition is log-concave inverse demand, e.g. with the exponential or log-linear form.
+Further background is outlined in Web Appendix C of the paper.